Been feeling down, tired, or losing interest in things? The PHQ-9 measures depression severity over the past 2 weeks. 9 items, about 3 minutes.

 • Test-retest reliability: r = 0.84

-Each item rates symptom frequency over the past two weeks:
+Each item is scored based on symptom frequency over the past two weeks:

 • 0 = Not at all